levoai/docs/docs/security-testing/catalog-tests.md

 The tests run on Levo's Platform, i.e., the requests to the target server are made by Levo.
 This means that the application must be exposed via a publicly reachable domain or IP address.

-Just head over to the `Applications` tab and choose an Application you want to run tests on.
+Navigate to the `Applications` tab and choose an Application you want to run tests against.

 Click on `Run Tests` on the top right side and then choose `Run on Cloud`.